Pune's leading motorcycle dealer 'goes missing', leaves note | Law-Order

 A 64-year-old owner of a leading two-wheeler dealership agency in Pune has gone missing two days ago, police said on Friday.
 Gautam Pashankar, chairman of Pashankar Auto, has left a "note" behind saying that nobody should be held responsible for his actions.

 "Pashankar went missing on October 21.
-We have recovered a note in which he has stated that he has been suffering losses in the business since the last two-three years and because of his decisions, his children are facing troubles," a senior officer from Shivajinagar police station said.
-"The note says that nobody should be responsible for his disappearance or suicide," he said.

-The police have registered a missing person complaint and launched a search, the office said.
+We have recovered a note in which he has stated he has been suffering losses in the business since the last two-three years and because of his decisions, his children are facing troubles," a senior officer from Shivajinagar police station said.
+"The note says nobody should be responsible for his disappearance or suicide.
+A missing person complaint has been registered and a search started," the official said.

+Meanwhile, son Kapil called his father's disappearance "highly unbelievable".
+"After getting down from the car near our residence on Wednesday, he sent the driver to collect some payment and from that moment, he has gone missing," he said.

+On the note referring to business failures, Kapil said, "We had faced failures in the business five years ago and we had to close our automobile dealerships.
+But today we have repaid our debts and there is nothing outstanding.
+There is no financial strain," he said.
+He said his father had taken some loan from a private money-lender for a project, and the latter was "threatening my father that he would lodge a complaint against my sister, who is a director in that project, and he was worried about this".

 - READ MORE ON: